ANCIENT BEERS in a MODERN STYLE.

 Tractor Pull 2.0: This hardy dark ale starts with a heaping addition of rye which is reinforced with organic cinnamon and vanilla bean powder, giving it a creamy, spice-forward nose.
 Despite its rough-and-tumble name, the beer is balanced by a long boil of specialty malts that create a foundation of sweetness and roast, so that the rye and spices don’t come off as too heavy-handed.
 Still, save this beer for last, or have your dessert first.
 7.5% ABV/30 IBUs

 Instinctive Travels: We ferment this straw-hued saison with a yeast strain isolated from the Walloon region of Belgium.
 It pours a vibrant gold body with a billowing, pillowy head.
-It's lavishly dry hopped with alpha from both the Southern and Northern hemispheres, and refermented in the keg (and, coming soon, bottles) to create a natural carbonation.
+It's lavishly dry hopped with alpha from both the Southern and Northern hemispheres, and refermented in the keg or bottle to create a natural carbonation.
 It celebrates the arrival of long, sunny days on our farm, the passing of one of hip hop's greatest, and to both travels taken and yet to be made.
 The juicy Batch 3, hopped with Mandarina Bavaria and Hallertau Blanc, then conditioned with a farm-grown, completely wild brett, is now on draft.
-6.4% ABV/0-12 IBUs
+6.4% ABV/0-12 IBUs.
+Batch 2, brewed with 100% Equinox and conditioned with 7 brett strains, became our first bottle release (unveiled 9/24/16).

 Snooze: A spelt session ale with Bespoken Aricha coffee and Ceylon cinnamon.
 Barista, Garrett Ewing, performed a 12 hour extraction process on naturally processed Ethiopian coffee beans specifically for this beer, which lends complex fruity notes to a rich grain base.
 Unfiltered and keg conditioned.
 4.5% ABV/18 IBUs